 A large part of global industrial production is related to process engineering processes.
 Therefore, fundamental knowledge of process engineering is also of great benefit to natural scientists and engineers working in other disciplines that are faced with process and process engineering issues.

 The intensive seminar conveys up-to-date knowledge and modern methods that can be applied and implemented directly in professional life.
 The main topics covered are:

 This program is primarily directed at participants with a natural sciences or engineering background.
 In their professional capacity, participants should be exposed to process engineering issues and want to build or deepen fundamental knowledge in the field of process engineering in the shortest possible time.

-The participation fee is 790 euros excl.
-VAT or 948 euros incl.
+The participation fee is EUR 910,- excl.
+VAT / EUR 1,092,- incl.
 VAT and must be paid in advance.
 This fee includes tuition, extensive course materials and transcripts, beverages during breaks, and a free membership to the MCI Alumni & Friends association.

 In the age of established technologies, the optimization of existing processes is increasingly crucial, becoming even more important than fundamental new developments.
 However, optimization requires a profound understanding of the underlying basic processes.
 Such an understanding has already been largely achieved for mechanical and electrotechnical problems — not least due to the use of simulation technologies.

 In the context of fluid-mechanical processes, however, the corresponding findings are still lacking.
 The rapid development of high-performance computing systems as well as advances in the solution methods of the corresponding partial differential equations now promise to remedy this situation.
 With the parallelization of algorithms, we are approaching the solution of many industrially relevant problems, which will enable us to accelerate product development cycles and increase the competitiveness of companies in this domain.